Discover the Ultimate Chipotle Salad Recipe for Diabetics!

 Veggie Vibrance: Embrace the Rainbow, Embrace the Fiber

-Fajita Fiesta: Pile on the roasted bell peppers and onions!
-They’re low in carbs and bursting with vitamins and antioxidants.
+Fajita Fiesta: Pile on those roasted bell peppers and onions!
+They’re naturally low in sweet elements and packed with vitamins and minerals that help keep your system strong and balanced.

 Bonus Toppings & Twists